EMSC Frequently Asked Questions

 Are the Emergency Medical Services for Children (EMSC) National Resource Center (NRC) and the Federal EMSC Program One and the Same?

-The EMSC NRC supports the Federal EMSC Program, designed to ensure that all children and adolescents, no matter where they live, attend school, or travel, receive appropriate care in a health emergency.
-The Federal EMSC Program is administered by the U.S. Department of Health and Human Services, Health Resources and Services Administration’s Maternal and Child Health Bureau.
-Since its establishment, the Federal EMSC Program has provided grant funding to all 50 states, the District of Columbia, and eight U.S. territories.
-In 2012, the EMSC NRC received its fifth multi-year funding award to support to the Federal EMSC Program.
+The EMSC NRC supports the federal EMSC Program, designed to ensure that all children and adolescents, no matter where they live, attend school, or travel, receive appropriate care in a health emergency.
+The federal EMSC Program is administered by the U.S. Department of Health and Human Services, Health Resources and Services Administration’s Maternal and Child Health Bureau.
+To date, the federal EMSC Program has provided grant funding to all 50 states, the District of Columbia, five U.S. territories, and the freely associated states of Micronesia, Palau, and the Mashall Islands.
+In 2012, the EMSC NRC received its fifth multi-year funding award to support to the federal EMSC Program.

 How do the EMSC NRC and NEDARC differ?